 Allow loaves to cool on cooling rack in the pans for at least 1 hour.
 Then slide knife down the edges to loosen.
 If they are cool enough, they literally fall right out when turned upside down.
 Let loaves cool fully on rack.

 These freeze very well. after they are fully cool, wrap in plastic wrap and then in aluminum foil.
+Or you can wrap in freezer paper.

 Originally Published 11/18/2014